How does this company make money?

 Who depends on this company?

-Small and medium businesses using Facebook Business Manager for customer acquisition would lose their primary digital marketing channel.
-Instagram creators earning through Reels Play Bonus and brand partnerships would lose both audience reach and their income streams.
-Enterprise customers using the WhatsApp Business API for customer service messaging would need to find and migrate to alternative infrastructure.
-Digital marketing agencies managing cross-platform campaigns would lose the integrated attribution and audience optimization tools those campaigns depend on.
+Small and medium businesses using Facebook Business Manager would lose their main way of finding new customers online.
+Instagram creators earning money through Reels Play Bonus and brand deals would lose both their audience reach and their income.
+Enterprises using the WhatsApp Business API for customer service would need to rebuild that messaging infrastructure somewhere else.
+Digital marketing agencies running cross-platform campaigns would lose the combined targeting and attribution tools that let them measure what is working across multiple ad placements.

 How does this company scale?